mmistakes/minimal-mistakes/_drafts/zio-fibers.md

 }
 ```

-As we can see, the `ZIO.fork` method returns a new effect `URIO[R, Fiber[E, A]]`, which is a simple
-type alias for the type `ZIO[R, Nothing, Fiber[E, A]]` representing an effect that requires an `R`,
-and cannot fail, but can succeed with a `Fiber[E, A]`.
+As we can see, the `ZIO.fork` method returns a new effect `URIO[R, Fiber[E, A]]`, which is a simple type alias for the type `ZIO[R, Nothing, Fiber[E, A]]` representing an effect that requires an `R`, and cannot fail, but can succeed with a `Fiber[E, A]`.

-Returning to our example, let's imagine that Bob can boil the water for the coffee and going to the
-bathroom concurrently.
-We can fork the `bathTime` effect to make it executing on a different thread
-than the effect `boilingWater`:
+Returning to our example, let's imagine that Bob can boil the water for the coffee and going to the bathroom concurrently.
+We can fork the `bathTime` effect to make it execute on a different thread than the effect `boilingWater`:

 ```scala
 def concurrentBathroomTimeAndBoilingWater(): ZIO[Any, Nothing, Unit] = for {